Restaurants add greatly to the holiday experience and Sydney is never short of eating establishments.

 Certain areas in Sydney have attained reputations for good dining.
 Darlinghurst, Kings Cross, The Rocks, Darling Harbour, Parramatta, City, Sydney Chinatown and Cabramatta just to name a few.
-The beach suburbs also have good choices in restaurants including Manly Beach, Cronulla Beach, Coogee Beach or Bondi Beach.
+The beach suburbs also have good choices in restaurants including Manly Beach, Cronulla Beach, Coogee Beach or even, yes, Bondi Beach.

 It is a long established tradition in Australia to bring your own (B.Y.O) wine.
 Restaurants here are classified either as B.Y.O. or licensed.

 You can purchase wines at hotel and pub bottle shops, or the liquor outlets in every suburb at very reasonable prices.
 Licensed restaurants normally have a select choice that you can enjoy, but at their prices.
 At the B.Y.O.’s, there is normally a corkage fee, but again, quite reasonable.

 Here are some suggestions for a great breakfast when in Sydney, with Good Food, Excellent Coffee and Atmosphere: Sydney Breakfast Places.

 Bush Tucker is now also very popular, with a growing number of restaurants who specialise in the exploring the taste sensations of traditional aboriginal foods such as seasonal fruits, nuts, roots, vegetables, meats and fish, served with other Australian creations such as Damper.

 All nationalities are represented when it comes to dining in Sydney.
 It is quite common to encounter streets where, side by side, there are restaurants providing cuisine from India, Singapore, Greece, Italy, Fiji, Vietnam, Lebanon, Thailand, Turkey, France, not forgetting the famous Scottish family restaurant - MacDonalds.